hindmasj/my-elasticsearch-cluster/README.md

 ## Preparation

-Pull the basic Elasticsearch image.
+Pull the basic [Elasticsearch image](https://hub.docker.com/_/elasticsearch).
 Note that the "latest" tag is not supported so you need to pull a specific version.
-For the present, version "8.5.3" is the latest.
+For the present, version "8.11.0" is the latest.
 Then create a dedicated network.

 ```
+export ES_VERSION=8.11.0
-docker pull docker.elastic.co/elasticsearch/elasticsearch:8.5.3
+docker pull docker.elastic.co/elasticsearch/elasticsearch:${ES_VERSION}
 docker network create elastic
 ```